Microbiology/OpenMetagenomeToolkit/README.md

 ###Getting Involved
 The goal is for this to be a collaborative effort that makes metagenomic analysis easier for everyone.
 Get involved as a **contributor** to get your **name** added to this repository homepage.

+Additionally, if this package is ever published in a peer reviewed journal, I am happy to **share authorship** with the contributors.
+We are all writing this together after all.

 Contribute by adding your own scripts, or by adding functionality to the existing scripts.

 Ideas for new scripts or functionalities?
 Create an issue.